MichaelXu520/learngit/readme.txt

 Git is a distributed verison control system
 Git is a free software distributed under the GPL
 Git has a mutable index called stage
-Git tracks changes
+Git tracks changes of files